 Exception handling provides a way of transferring control and information from some point in the execution of a program to a handler associated with a point previously passed by the execution (in other words, exception handling transfers control up the call stack)

 An exception can be thrown by a throw-expression, dynamic_cast, typeid, new-expression, allocation function, and any of the standard library functions that are specified to throw exceptions to signal certain error conditions (e.g. std::vector::at, std::string::substr, etc).

 In order for exception to be caught, the throw-expression has to be inside a try-block or inside a function called from a try-block, and there has to be a catch clause that matches the type of the exception object.

 While throw-expression can be used to transfer control to an arbitrary block of code up the execution stack, for arbitrary reasons (similar to std::longjmp), its intended usage is error handling.

 Error handling

-- Failures to meet the preconditions of the caller
+- Failures to meet the preconditions of another function that must be called

-In particular, this implies that the failures of constructors and most operators should be reported by throwing exceptions.
+In particular, this implies that the failures of constructors (see also RAII) and most operators should be reported by throwing exceptions.

 Exception safety